Jonathan Pitts-Wiley

 Practice

 I am a portrait and documentary photographer working across editorial, institutional, and independent contexts.
-My work explores identity, belonging, and beauty through film-based and hybrid photographic processes, often within structured environments such as workplaces, cultural institutions, and performance settings.
+My work focuses on people within structured environments such as workplaces, cultural institutions, performance spaces, and community systems.

 Institutional Photographer / Visual Storytelling

-Produces staff portraiture, event photography, and grantee documentation across multiple organizational contexts.
-Collaborates with communications teams to support storytelling across web, print, and internal platforms, maintaining visual consistency across varied environments and assignments.
+Produces staff portraiture, event photography, and grantee documentation across organizational contexts.
+Works with communications teams to support visual assets for print, web, and internal platforms.

-Produced a multi-location photo essay for the April 2026 issue documenting overnight labor across Rhode Island industries including healthcare, hospitality, transportation, and commercial fishing.
-Executed an observational documentary approach within tight editorial timelines, producing a cohesive narrative structured for long-form publication.
+Produced a multi-location photo essay for the April 2026 issue documenting overnight labor across healthcare, hospitality, transportation, and commercial fishing industries in Rhode Island.

 Artistic Director / Theatre Director

 Leads artistic direction across productions integrating classical and contemporary works.
-Selected directing credits include Richard III (2025), Letter from Birmingham City Jail (2025), Notes From the Field (2024), The Motherf*cker With the Hat (2018), Fences (2013), and King Lear (2011).
-This practice reflects an interdisciplinary approach to storytelling across performance and visual narrative systems.
+Selected directing credits include Richard III (2025), Letter from Birmingham City Jail (2025), Notes From the Field (2024), The Motherfucker With the Hat (2018), Fences (2013), and King Lear (2011).

 Exhibitions